First Timer's Guide: Where to Go in Costa Rica, The Happiest Country in the World!

 Hotel Don Carlos - A good overnight to jump off to the Caribbean coast, with basic but comfortable rooms.

-Hotel Grano d'Oro - Our favorite place to stay in the "city" no matter what part of the country we're jumping off to.
+Hotel Grano d'Oro - This is our favorite place to stay in the "city" no matter what part of the country we're jumping off to.
 It’s elegant and the restaurant is pretty amazing!

 Where to Go in Costa Rica & What to Do

 NORTH Costa Rica: La Fortuna, Arenal Volcano and the Monteverde Cloud Forest